christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 ![lambda newsletter execution result]({{ site.url }}/img/lambda_execution_result.png)

 Have a look at the **max used memory** to check if you selected the right memory range.
+You can also check the **duration** and billed duration to ensure you are not charged for a too long timeout setting and an unterminated process.

+You can also invoke your lambda with AWS CLI :

+    aws lambda invoke --function-name sendNewsletter results.json

 Meanwhile, you'll certainly received the result in your mail box :